-- the protection of trees; and - additional tree planting, in accordance with Core Strategy Policy CS1 and the Landscape Character Assessment SPD's aim to increase tree cover, including, but not limited to, planting along arterial roads, in car parks and in the public realm; and - new planting schemes that retain and integrate healthy, mature trees and hedgerows, and include native species. - 3.31 Trees and woodland have a number of important functions.
+- the protection of trees; and - replacement trees, of an appropriate size and species, where tree loss or damage is essential to allow for development; and - additional tree planting, in accordance with Core Strategy Policy CS1 and the Landscape Character Assessment SPD's, including, but not limited to, planting along arterial roads, in car parks and in the public realm; and - new planting schemes that retain and integrate healthy, mature trees and hedgerows, and include native species. - 3.30 Trees and woodland have a number of important functions.
 They are important visual features in urban and rural settings, contributing towards the amenity or landscape value of a locality.
 Trees also make a contribution in terms of adapting to a changing climate by providing cooling, capturing pollution, intercepting and infiltrating rainfall and helping to guard against the fragmentation of wildlife habitats.
 In line with the Council's Climate Change Strategy, Policy PSP3 aims to protect existing trees and encourage new planting.
-A tree survey must be submitted to support a planning application where the development would affect a tree, whether on or adjacent to the application site. - 3.32 Ancient woodland is a unique habitat that has evolved over centuries, with a complex interdependency of geology, soils, hydrology, and flora and fauna.
+A tree survey must be submitted to support a planning application where the development would affect a tree, whether on or adjacent to the application site. - 3.31 Ancient woodland is a unique habitat that has evolved over centuries, with a complex interdependency of geology, soils, hydrology, and flora and fauna.
 Ancient woodland and veteran trees are a finite resource within South Gloucestershire.
-In accordance with the NPPF, planning permission will be refused for development resulting in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland (Para 118).
-An appropriate buffer will be required for development, in order to protect areas of ancient woodland and veteran trees.
-Within South Gloucestershire the average proportion of ancient woodland (as a % of land area) is 1.9% compared to a Great Britain average of 2.40%, therefore it is vital that this valuable natural resource is protected. - 3.33 The retention of existing healthy trees on a new development can greatly improve its appearance and give instant maturity.
+In accordance with the NPPF, planning permission will be refused for development resulting in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss (Para 118).
+In accordance with national guidelines, an appropriate buffer will be required for development, in order to protect areas of ancient woodland and veteran trees.
+Within South Gloucestershire the average proportion of ancient woodland (as a % of land area) is 1.9% compared to a Great Britain average of 2.40%, therefore it is vital that this valuable natural resource is protected. - 3.32 The retention of existing healthy trees on a new development can greatly improve its appearance and give instant maturity.
 Trees should therefore be regarded as an asset, not a constraint during the planning and design of any new development.
+Where existing trees are retained, sufficient space should be allowed for their canopy and root systems to develop.
 Well-designed landscaping can have a positive influence on the final appearance and attraction of a new development.
 Including planting and areas of public open space in the development layout can significantly improve the environment for new residents, softening the appearance of new buildings and give the development an established appearance.
 Carefully designed tree planting has a significant effect, providing areas of shade and screening at a number of levels.
 Care is required in the selection of tree species and the location for planting, to ensure the trees are allowed to reach their natural mature height and spread.
 Where planting is proposed in areas of high footfall or vehicle movement, consideration should be given to species selection.